 How are we monitoring temperature?

-Interested in learning more or joining this effort?
-Please contact the team if you have further questions or are interested in helping to monitor temperature on your property!
+Interested in learning more?
+Please contact the team if you have further questions.